menu

 Being in the ICU allowed me to learn about the medications, equipment, and procedures that are commonly used and performed in an ICU… It also allowed me to experience a lot of firsts; most significantly, I witnessed my first code blue and participated in my first organ donation case.

 This internship allowed me to have the hands-on experience that every nursing student wants and needs.
-The Mayo Clinic internship, my preceptor, and the ICU provided me with consistent opportunities to improve my ability to perform the skills I have learned in nursing school… [NAWSON] provided me with the skills and knowledge that resulted in my selection as a student nurse intern at the Mayo Clinic… Through my experiences at [NAWSON], I learned to speak confidently, competently, and decisively.
+The Mayo Clinic internship, my preceptor, and the ICU provided me with consistent opportunities to improve my ability to perform the skills I have learned in nursing school… [SONDH] provided me with the skills and knowledge that resulted in my selection as a student nurse intern at the Mayo Clinic… Through my experiences at [SONDH], I learned to speak confidently, competently, and decisively.
 These skills allowed me to interview well and be selected to receive one of fourteen spots in Mayo Clinic La Crosse’s student nurse internship.

 “My life outside of nursing contributes to my motivation in the profession because my hobbies require skill, attention to detail, patience, and constant improvement.
 Nursing requires this as well.”